Get in Touch with Us

 Q: My employee has flu symptoms – what should I do?

-A: If they have a fever (over 100.4F) and respiratory symptoms, they should not be at work
+A: For guidance on treatment and work status, you can direct employees to use the flu tool.
+As a rule of thumb, if they have a fever (over 100.4F) and respiratory symptoms, they should not be at work.

 Q: My employee has been out with the flu.
 When can s/he return?